CosmWasm/docs-deprecated/docs/getting-started/first-demo.md

 # you can also query one key directly
 wasmcli query wasm contract-state raw $CONTRACT 0006636f6e666967 --hex

+# Note that keys are hex encoded, and val is base64 encoded.
+# To view the returned data (assuming it is ascii), try something like:
+# (Note that in many cases the binary data returned is non in ascii format, thus the encoding)
+wasmcli query wasm contract-state all $CONTRACT | jq -r .[0].key | xxd -r -ps wasmcli query wasm contract-state all $CONTRACT | jq -r .[0].val | base64 -d

 # or try a "smart query", executing against the contract
 wasmcli query wasm contract-state smart $CONTRACT '{}'
 # (since we didn't implement any valid QueryMsg, we just get a parse error back)
 ```

 Once we have the funds in the escrow, let us try to release them.
 First, failing to do so with a key that is not the verifier, then using the proper key to release.
 Note, we only release part of the escrow here (to leave some for the thief):